 - If you have symptoms of coronavirus, you must not go to the funeral.

 - If you are self-isolating because someone you live with has symptoms of coronavirus or you have been contacted by the test and trace service, you should not go to the funeral.
-If you live in England or Scotland, you can attend if you are a close family member, but even then, it is recommended that you don’t go.
-If you do decide to, you should carefully take social distancing precautions on the GOV.UK website and the Scottish government website.
+If you live in England, you can attend if you are a close family member, but even then, it is recommended that you don’t go.
+If you do decide to, you should carefully take social distancing precautions on the GOV.UK website.

 - If you are at higher risk of getting ill from coronavirus, you should also think carefully about going to the funeral.
 If possible, try to use digital ways to attend, rather than going in person.
 If you do decide to go, you should take precautions to protect yourself from coronavirus.

 All these restrictions may be very upsetting.
 Funerals are an important part of the grieving process.
 They give family and friends a chance to say goodbye to the person who has died, as well as supporting each other.
 Having to limit the number of people at the funeral may be very hard.
 You may feel like you’re not giving your loved one a proper send off, and that friends and family aren’t able to gather to console each other.
 With social distancing, you may not even be able to hug those who are there.
 And if you aren’t able to attend the funeral, you may have all sorts of emotions, such as feeling sad, guilty, angry or isolated.

 Although you may not be able to bring everyone together in one place for the funeral, there are some things that might help you remember your family member.